pagantis/prestashop/Documentation/configuration.md

 3 - Launch a query to check if the table exists: select * from pagantis_config
 ![Step 3](./sql_step3.png?raw=true "Step 1")

-4 - Find the config field to edit, in this example we are going to edit: PAGANTIS_TITlE
+4 - Find the config field to edit, in this example we are going to edit: ENCUOTAS_TITlE

-5 - Launch a query to edit their value: Update pagantis_config set value='New title' where config='PAGANTIS_TITLE'
+5 - Launch a query to edit their value: Update pagantis_config set value='New title' where config='ENCUOTAS_TITLE'
 ![Step 5](./sql_step5.png?raw=true "Step 5")

 6 - After the modification, you can check it launching the query: "select * from pagantis_config"